ceball/git-media/README.rst

         $ gem build git-media.gemspec
         $ sudo gem install git-media-0.1.2.cb.1.gem

-Example installation on Windows (note: I am a novice Ruby programmer, so this may not be the best advice!)::
+Example installation on Windows git bash (note: I am a novice Ruby programmer, so this may not be the best advice!)::

         # (ruby installer)